Skip to content

 Steel

-Shirogami #2 with soft iron cladding
+Shirogami #2 with iron cladding

 Steel type